-- Regular advising and evaluation of a student's academic progress are made each semester. - So that students possess a good foundation in basic biological principles before taking required and elective Senior College courses in biology, their academic progress in Area F core courses is monitored to ensure that they have achieved a minimum grade of C in each course. - 3.
+- Regular advising and evaluation of a student's academic progress are made each semester. - 2.
+So that students possess a good foundation in basic biological principles before taking required and elective Senior College courses in biology, their academic progress in Area F core courses is monitored to ensure that they have achieved a minimum grade of "C" in biology courses applied to the major. - 3.
 Senior Seminar, the capstone course, is used to - assess the understanding of advanced concepts and principles in biology and breadth of knowledge in key areas using the Major Field Test in biology - b. evaluate the student's ability to write scientifically correct reports and engage in knowledgeable discourse and debate with peers and faculty - c. administer an exit survey for program evaluation.